evannetwork/api-blockchain-core/docs/profile/did.rst

   did.setDidDocument(did, document);

 Store given DID document for given DID.
+If the document misses the property `created`, it will automatically be appended.
+The `updated` property will be updated accordingly.
+A proof over the DID document will be generated automatically and appended to the document.

 ----------
 Parameters